 How to Become a Child Psychologist

 Children grow and develop in different ways and at different rates.
-While books on child development predict when a child should walk, talk, socialize or learn to read, not all children progress on schedule.
+While books on child development predict when a child should walk, talk, socialize, or learn to read, not all children progress on the same schedule.

-When children lag behind in development, exhibit behavior problems or suffer trauma or loss, a child psychologist can help discover the cause prescribe a course of treatment, and help the child and parents work towards a solution.
+When children lag in development, exhibit behavior problems, or suffer trauma or loss, a child psychologist can help discover the cause prescribe a course of treatment, and help the child and parents work towards a solution.
 Learning about a psychology career in child psychology will put you on the right path for success.

 - Adolescent psychology focuses on adolescents and teens with anxiety, depression or eating disorders.

 - Developmental psychology specializes in childhood disorders or may follow a patient throughout his life into adulthood.

 - School psychologists work in a school setting and work with children with behavior, academic or other school-related problems.

 - Child and developmental psychologists can also work on research projects, with family and marriage counselors, the courts, hospitals, mental health facilities or as a support for social services case workers.